joshydavid/joshydavid/README.md

 ### hey 👋🏻, i'm joshua!

-I'm currently a junior at Singapore Management University, pursuing a Bachelor's in Information Systems ✏️
+I'm a junior at Singapore Management University, pursuing a Bachelor's in Information Systems ✏️

 I'm passionate about all things software engineering, with a strong interest in building complex and large-scale
 distributed systems ⚙️